 Do you require a stage?

 How much space do you need?

-For Solo and Duo shows a minimum of 3 X 3 metres (or equivalent).
-For Trio shows an area at least 4 metres wide by 3 metres deep.
-For Band shows an area 5 metres wide by 3 metres deep.
+For DJ shows an area 3 x 2 metres (or equivalent).
+For Solo, Duo, and acoustic Trio shows a minimum of 4 x 2 metres.
+For Power Trio and Band shows a minimum of 5 x 3 metres.
 For reasons relating to acoustics and effective use of space we recommend situating the performance area along a wall rather than in a corner where possible.